Blue Diamond Dairy: HASP Return on Investment

 HASP Return-on-Investment case studies

-The Kuelches operate a third-generation dairy farm, plan to add cover crops into their rotation, and want to learn more about resources from partners and other farmers in the HASP returrn-on-investment program.
+The Kuechle siblings operate a third-generation dairy farm, plan to add cover crops into their rotation, and want to learn more about resources from partners and other farmers in the HASP return-on-investment program.

-Three of eleven farmers with integrated dairy operations are highlighted in the 2021 report which analyzes the relationship between on-farm conservation and finances.
+Three of eleven project farmers with integrated dairy operations in Minnesota are highlighted in the 2021 report which analyzes the relationship between on-farm conservation and finances.